 Most companies offer a mileage reimbursement at a cents-per-mile rate.
 Many businesses peg this to the standard mileage rate.
 This is not required.
-A mileage reimbursement often requires employees maintain a mileage log and include that with their expense reports.
+A mileage reimbursement often requires employees to maintain a mileage log.
+They will often include that with their expense reports.

 There is no federal mandate for private companies requiring a mileage reimbursement or a car allowance.
 Companies do this to attract and keep employees.
 Think about it: if you have the choice between equal companies and one offers compensation for your car usage, which one would you choose?

 A car allowance or mileage reimbursement can be taxable income for the employee depending on how the employer keeps track of it.
 With an accountable plan, companies don’t have to report these as pay.
 With a non-accountable plan, reimbursements are reported as taxable pay.

 What’s an accountable plan?
 It’s a plan where the reimbursement or allowance follows these requirements: